mne-tools/mne-python/doc/development/roadmap.rst

 introducing any significant speed penalty (e.g., < 10% slower) compared to the existing more specialized/limited functions, since most computation cost is in clustering rather than statistical testing.

+The clustering function will return a user-friendly ``ClusterStat`` object or similar that retains information about dimensionality, significance, etc. and facilitates plotting and interpretation of results.

 Clear tutorials will be needed to: